AbdullaRifai/Excel-SpreadSheet-Projects/README.md

 Reasons why I believe Excel SpreadSheet is useful:

 I believe although these tasks can be done by hand or by using writing tools for small input sets, this cannot be done for big inputs without using these functions.
-Automating this tasks can also help increase productivity as well as cutback on redundant tasks by reusing the same components for other similar tasks.
+Automating this tasks can also help increase productivity as well as cutback on redundant tasks by reusing the same components when the need arises.

-Hope this showcases my knowledge in Excel functions and how they are used.

 Thank you for reading this, I have included the file in this repository.